Examples of non-rigid, modular vector bundles on hyperk\"ahler manifolds: Introduction

 We proceed as follows: starting from the Fano variety $X$ of lines on a general cubic 4-fold, we consider $\mE$, the restricted rank 4 quotient bundle from the Grassmannian of two dimensional subspaces on a 6-dimensional vector space.
-This is modular but rigid, see \cite{og19}.
-We perform simple representation-theoretic constructions on $\mE$, obtaining other two bundles which we show to be still slope-stable and modular, but with a 20-dimensional first cohomology group of their endomorphism bundles.
-In the second case, we also show that the traceless part of the self-$ext^2$ space is isomorphic to the second exterior power of $ext^1$, which amounts to the unobstructedness of the bundle itself.
+This is slope-stable, modular but rigid, see \cite{og19}.
+We perform simple representation-theoretic constructions on $\mE$, obtaining two other bundles which we show to be still slope-stable and modular, but with a 20-dimensional first cohomology group of their endomorphism bundles.
+For the second of the two bundles, we also show that the traceless part of the self-$ext^2$ space is isomorphic to the second exterior power of $ext^1$, which amounts to the unobstructedness of the bundle itself, as in \cite[Thm 6.1]{be22} and \cite{mo23}.
 In short, our main results can be summarized as follows: \begin{theorem}[See Thm \ref{thm:ext},\ref{recap1},\ref{thm:ext2}, \ref{prop:stability2}] Let $X \subset \Gr(2,6)$ be the Fano variety of lines on a general cubic fourfold.
 There exist two bundles $\mF$, $\mK$ on $X$, of rank (respectively) 6 and 15 which are slope-stable and modular.
 Their $ext$-cohomology dimension table is and

 Also, in the second case, if we consider the traceless part of the endomorphism bundle, we have the isomorphism

 \end{theorem}